ebrugulec/business-meeting-phrases/README.md

 - We're getting distracted.
 Let's refocus on the meeting's goals.
 - It's been lovely to catch up, but we should focus the topic.

-## How do we express our disapproval of a proposal in a meeting? :key:
+## How do you say If you disagree with an opinion in a meeting? :key:

 - I see things differently.
 Let me explain.
 - I don't think that's the best approach.
 - I have a different perspective.
 - I don't agree with that proposal.
 - I see your point, but I respectfully disagree.
-- I'm sorry, but | don’t agree with that at all.
+- I'm sorry, but I don’t agree with that at all.
 - Well, yes and no-can I explain to you how I see it?
 - I understand what you're saying, but I have a different perspective on this issue.
 - I appreciate your input, but I don't think that would be the best approach in this situation.